-Lighting might be easy to overlook, but it helps this country kitchen stand out in the crowd.
-Oversize pendants above the island draw attention to the charm of the beaded-board ceiling and feature antiqued industrial shades.
+Lighting might be easy to overlook, but it helps this country kitchen stand out.
+Oversize pendants above the island draw attention to the charm of the ceiling and feature antiqued industrial shades.
 The more diminutive reproduction fixture above the sink allows the island lighting to take center stage while still providing ample task lighting and nostalgic character.

-Old wood faces new cabinets for one-of-a-kind vintage cottage style.
+Old wood faces new cabinets for one-of-a-kind vintage country style.
 Plank flooring throughout the kitchen was salvaged from a barn.
 A rich oil-rubbed bronze faucet contrasts a sparkling apron-front sink.
 The kitchen island, formerly a nail bin in a country hardware store, provides a striking conversation piece.
 When using old wood, it’s important to ensure that the wood is sealed and you properly handle any surfaces with lead paint.

 Yellow-and-blue schemes are counted as a favorite among country kitchen design ideas.
-This kitchen is outfitted in gray-blue cabinets that have a gray undertone, which helps the color read as refined, not shocking.
-With accents of soft yellow paint and a bright window over the farmhouse sink, this kitchen is full of cottage style.
-Intricate trim details at the top of the cabinets give them a built-in effect, and the hooked rug is another nod to the style.
+This kitchen is outfitted in blue cabinets that have a gray undertone, which helps the color read as refined, not shocking.
+With accents of soft yellow paint and a bright window over the farmhouse sink, country cottage style abounds.
+Intricate trim details at the top of the cabinets give them a built-in effect, and the hooked rug and a “quilted” backsplash are other nods to the style.